webmakaka/Building-an-AI-Powered-Internal-Developer-Platform-from-Scratch/Readme.md

 > **Looking for ArgoCD, Argo Rollouts, OpenCost, or other tools?** The book covers a broader set of tools across 14 chapters.
 See the [book repo](https://github.com/achankra/peh) for the full stack.
 This course focuses on the subset you can build and run in two days.

 ---

-## Prerequisites

-Minimal by design.
-You need a laptop, a terminal, and the tools below.

-### Hardware

-- 8 GB RAM minimum (16 GB recommended)
-- 20 GB free disk space
-- macOS, Linux, or Windows (with WSL2)

 ### Software — Install Before Day 1